mkoske/Scatter-R/README.md

 library(RGtk2)
 ```

+When you issue `install.packages("RGtk2", depen = T)`-command, you will be prompted for repository to use.
+Choose a location close to you and click OK.

-When you issue `library(RGtk2)`-command, you get an error and prompt to install GTK-library.
+After you issue `library(RGtk2)`-command, you get an error and prompt to install GTK-library.
 Click OK to install the GTK-bundle.
 After that, restart R console and issue following commands.
 [5]

 ```R
 install.packages("gWidgets2RGtk2")